This resource is going to show you how to plan your cycling routes and navigate around Japan on a bike.

 Your route with then appear on the map.
 You can name the route, edit the style and design of the layer and also change sharing settings if you like.

-We often use this at Road Bike Rental Japan because you can simply check the route and your location via the GPS point in your Google maps app and not have to open Strava or Ride with GPS to check your progress.
+We often use this at RBRJ because you can simply check the route and your location via the GPS point in your Google maps app and not have to open Strava or Ride with GPS to check your progress.

 You don’t get the turn-by-turn voice navigation but being able to see your location in relation to the map and route is often enough.